Scotland’s Heroines –

 Through their intelligence, their talent and their selfless service, women have enriched society in Scotland – and in countries all around the world.
 They have surprised, delighted and inspired generation after generation with their determination, their fortitude and their spirit – the very values which William Wallace stood for.

 From a field with hundreds of names, the members of a special Selection Panel prepared a shortlist of fourteen candidates – and, at the beginning of 2017, the public were invited to place their vote for the candidate they would like to see honoured in The Hall of Heroes.
 Over 5000 votes were cast and in April 2017 it was announced that both Mary Slessor and Maggie Keswick Jencks received the highest number of votes and therefore they will both be permanently featured in The Hall of Heroes.
+For over a year, accomplished female sculptors Graciela Ainsworth and Csilla Karsay worked tirelessly to create fitting tributes to the heroines.
+The busts of Mary Slessor and Maggie Keswick Jencks, were unveiled on 24th October 2018.
+The next step will be to install the busts in The Hall of Heroes at The National Wallace Monument, this will take place in early 2019, forming part of the building’s 150th anniversary celebrations.

 The achievements of these two remarkable women have left a lasting legacy, with many voters citing their own personal experience of the extraordinary work of Mary Slessor and Maggie Keswick Jencks.